-Year One reports will be available shortly in English and Arabic:
+Year One reports are currently available in English:

 - “Constitutional Courts after the Arab Spring: Appointment Mechanisms and Relative Judicial Independence”

 - “Political Party Finance Regulation: Constitutional Reform After the Arab Spring”

 - “Semi-Presidentialism as Power Sharing: Constitutional Reform After the Arab Spring”